Titan Company

-Titan Company Limited is an Indian company that mainly manufactures fashion accessories such as jewellery, watches and eyewear.
-Part of the Tata Group and started as a joint venture with the TIDCO, the company has its corporate headquarters in Electronic City, Bangalore, and registered office in Hosur, Tamil Nadu.
+Titan Company Limited is an Indian fashion accessories company that mainly manufactures items such as jewellery, watches and eyewear.
+Part of the Tata Group and started as a joint venture with TIDCO, the company has its corporate headquarters in Electronic City, Bangalore, and registered office in Hosur, Tamil Nadu.

-Titan company commenced operations in 1984 under the name Titan Watches Limited.
+Titan Company commenced operations in 1984 under the name Titan Watches Limited.
 In 1994, Titan diversified into jewellery with Tanishq and subsequently into eyewear with Titan Eyeplus.
 In 2005, it launched its youth fashion accessories brand Fastrack.
-The company is the largest branded jewellery maker in India, with more than 80% of its total revenues coming from the jewellery segment.
-As of 2022, Titan has a 6% market share in India's jewellery market.
+Titan is the largest branded jewellery maker in India by value, with a 6% market share as of 2022.
+More than 80% of its total revenue comes from the jewellery segment.
 As of 2019, it is also the fifth-largest watch manufacturer in the world.

 History

 1984–1990

 Titan Company Limited was inaugurated on 26 July 1984 under the name Titan Watches Limited in Chennai.
-A plant was set up to manufacture quartz analog electronic watches in the State Industries Promotion Corporation of Tamil Nadu, Ltd. Industrial area at Hosur.
-In November 1986, Titan Company and Casio signed a MoU proposing to manufacture 2 million digital and analog-digital watches.
-In 1989, a satellite case plant was set up in Dehradun, Uttarakhand at present with a manufacturing capacity of 500,000 watch cases annually.
+A plant was set up to manufacture quartz analogue electronic watches in the State Industries Promotion Corporation of Tamil Nadu industrial area at Hosur.
+In November 1986, Titan Company and Casio signed a MoU to manufacture 2 million digital and analog-digital watches.

-1991–2000
+1991–2010

-In September 1993, the company changed its name to Titan Industries Ltd. as it ventured into other range of products other than watches.
+In 1992, Timex entered the Indian market by establishing a joint venture with Titan Watches.
+Under the agreement, Timex manufactured lower-priced watches, which were marketed and sold in Titan stores alongside Titan's higher-end watches.

+In September 1993, Titan Watches changed its name to Titan Industries as it ventured into products other than watches.
 In 1994, Titan launched its jewellery brand Tanishq.